Gold Discovery Run – 51st Annual

-In 2002, the Gold Discovery Run moved to a new course that covers historic mining territory and traverses through trails and gravel roads, leading to a flat, paved sprint to the finish.
+In 2002, the Gold Discovery Run moved to a new course starting at the Kinross Fort Knox Gold Mine that covers historic mining territory and traverses through trails and gravel roads, leading to a flat, paved sprint to the finish.

 Length: 16.3 miles